-This one hour seminar entitled "Surviving the Active Shooter Incident" is a powerpoint and DVD presentation discussing the dynamics of active shooter incidents and suggestions on how to best avoid and respond to them.
+This one-hour seminar is a PowerPoint and DVD presentation discussing the dynamics of active shooter incidents and suggestions on how to best avoid and respond to them.

 OPERATION ID

 Upon request, the Monmouth University Police Department will engrave and register a student's property.